-ON THIS PAGE: You will read about your medical care after cancer treatment is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important.
+To see other pages, use the menu.

 Rehabilitation is a major part of follow-up care after head and neck cancer treatment.
 People may receive physical therapy and speech therapy to regain skills, such as talking and swallowing.
-Supportive care to manage symptoms and maintain nutrition during and after treatment may be recommended.
-Some people may need to learn new ways to eat or to eat foods prepared differently.
-After surgery, a prosthodontist can help in the restoration and rehabilitation of any oral cavity structures that were removed during surgery.
+Some people may need to learn new ways to eat or adjust to eating foods that have been prepared differently.
+Palliative care to manage symptoms and maintain nutrition during and after treatment may be recommended.

-People may look different, feel tired, and be unable to talk or eat the way they used to.
+People who have received treatment for nasal cavity or paranasal sinus cancer may look different, feel tired, and be unable to talk or eat the way they did before treatment.
 Many people experience depression .
 The health care team can help people cope with these physical and emotional changes and connect them with support services.
 Support groups may help people cope with changes following treatment.